 Tee off at one of the Buckeye State’s enjoyable park courses

-While the Ohio State Parks offer a vast array of outdoor recreational offerings, the Buckeye State is also the home state of Jack Nicklaus — the Golden Bear — the greatest champion golf has ever had.
+While the Ohio State Parks offer a vast array of outdoor recreational offerings, the Buckeye State is also the home state of Jack Nicklaus “The Golden Bear” the greatest champion golf has ever had.
 And fittingly, golf is another kind of outdoor fun offered by the Ohio State Park system.
-There are high-quality 18-hole courses in four very different and very beautiful locations to woo golfers.
-To make visiting and playing even easier, all four parks also have full-service lodges for overnight stays.
+There are high-quality 18-hole courses in three very different and very beautiful locations to woo golfers.
+To make visiting and playing even easier, all three also have full-service lodges for overnight stays.

 Written by: Larry Olmsted